-Introduction 2013 01 In Review
+Introduction 2013 02 in Review

-The state of the PJM markets in the first three months of 2013 was good.
+The state of the PJM markets in the first six months of 2013 was good.
 The results of the energy market and the results of the capacity market were competitive.

 The goal of a competitive power market is to provide power at the lowest possible price, consistent with cost.
-PJM markets met that goal in the first three months of 2013.
+PJM markets met that goal in the first six months of 2013.
 The test of a competitive power market is how it reacts to change.
 PJM markets have passed that test so far, but that test continues.
-The significant changes in the economic environment of PJM markets in 2011 and 2012 continued in the first quarter of 2013.
+The significant changes in the economic environment of PJM markets continued in the first half of 2013.

 Continued success requires that market participants have access to all the information about the economic fundamentals of PJM markets necessary to make rational decisions.
 There are still areas where more transparency is required in order to permit markets to function effectively.
 The provision of clear, understandable information about market fundamentals matters.
+Information about the sources of operating reserve charges is notably opaque.